 But what if you want to print the backslash?
 Just like any other special symbol, it escapes using a backslash too.

 "Khal Drogo's favorite word is "athjahakar""

-The program must print this exact symbols.
-Pay attention to the type of quotes in the beginning and end of the string.
+The program should display this exact phrase on the screen.
+Note the quotes at the beginning and the end of the phrase: